-- dislodgement of clot formation, dilution of clotting factors, and acceleration of hemorrhage caused by elevated blood pressure. - Patients should be reassessed frequently, with special attention given to the lung examination to ensure volume overload does not occur.
+- Titrate IV fluids to clinical end points: - 1.
+Delaying aggressive fluid resuscitation until operative intervention may improve outcome. - 2.
+Several poor outcomes associated with IV fluid administration have been suggested, including dislodgement of clot formation, dilution of clotting factors, and acceleration of hemorrhage caused by elevated blood pressure. - Patients should be reassessed frequently, with special attention given to the lung examination to ensure volume overload does not occur.

-Trauma Protocol 4.
-4

-Spinal Trauma

-The New Hampshire Medical Control Board has approved the following protocol.
-It supersedes Advanced Spinal Assessment Protocol 6.1.
-It represents a significant change in practice for EMS providers.
-It reflects our intention to ensure that EMS standards in New Hampshire remain consistent with the best emergency medicine standards.
-As with all protocol changes, services should promptly provide training for providers in the use of this protocol.
-Resources are available online at: http://nhoodle.nh.gov/ola/course/index.php?categoryid=13

-EMT/ADVANCED EMT/PARAMEDIC STANDING ORDERS PURPOSE: This protocol provides guidance regarding the assessment and care of patients who have a possible spinal injury.
+PURPOSE: This protocol provides guidance regarding the assessment and care of patients who have a possible spinal injury.

 Patients who have experienced a mechanism of spinal injury (esp. high risk mechanisms.
-See Red Flag Box.) require spinal motion restriction (as described further on) and protection of the injury site if they exhibit: Midline spinal pain or tenderness with palpation.
-Abnormal (i.e. not baseline) neurological function or motor strength in any extremity.
-Numbness or tingling (paresthesia).
-Sensation is not intact and symmetrical (or baseline for patient).
-Cervical flexion, extension and rotation elicits midline spinal pain.
-OR If they cannot competently participate in the assessment due to one of the following: Altered mental status (e.g., dementia, preexisting brain injury, developmental delay, psychosis).
-Alcohol or drug intoxication.
-Unable to participate in assessment (e.g., distracted by significant injuries to self or others.).
-Insurmountable communication barriers (e.g., deafness, or hard of hearing, language barrier).
+See Red Flag Box.) require spinal motion restriction (as described further on) and protection of the injury site if they exhibit:

+- Midline spinal pain or tenderness with palpation. - Abnormal (i.e. not baseline) neurological function or motor strength in any extremity. - Numbness or tingling (paresthesia). - Sensation is not intact and symmetrical (or baseline for patient). - Cervical flexion, extension and/or rotation elicits midline spinal pain.

+OR

+If they cannot competently participate in the assessment due to one of the following:

+- Altered mental status (e.g., dementia, preexisting brain injury, developmental delay, psychosis). - Alcohol or drug intoxication. - Unable to participate in assessment (e.g., distracted by significant injuries to self or others). - Insurmountable communication barriers (e.g., deafness, or hard of hearing, language barrier).

 Patients without any of the above findings should generally be transported without the use of a cervical collar or other means to restrict spinal motion.
 Utilize spinal motion restriction only where, in the professional judgment of the provider, the patient is at high risk for spinal injury as described above or with clear clinical indications of injury (e.g., midline spinal pain or deformity of the spine).

 Long backboards do not have a role for patients being transported between facilities.
 If the sending facility has the patient on a long backboard or is asking EMS to use a long backboard for transport, EMS providers should discuss not using a long backboard with the sending facility physician before transporting a patient.
 If a long backboard is used, it should be padded to minimize patient discomfort.

-PEARLS: Secondary injury to the spine often arises from increased pressure (e.g. swelling, edema, hemorrhage) or from hypoperfusion or hypoxia (e.g., vascular injury).
+- Secondary injury to the spine often arises from increased pressure (e.g. swelling, edema, hemorrhage) or from hypoperfusion or hypoxia (e.g., vascular injury).
 While the optimal treatment for secondary injury has not been established, providers should protect the injury site.
-Protecting the injury site from pressure may be as important as reducing spinal movement.

-- In some circumstances, extrication of a patient using traditional spinal immobilization techniques may result in greater spinal movement or may dangerously delay extrication. - Patients with penetrating trauma DO NOT require spinal motion restriction.All patients who have suffered possible spinal trauma should be handled gently and spinal motion should be minimized. - Even with neurologic deficits caused by transection of the spinal cord, additional movement will not worsen an already catastrophic injury.
+Protecting the injury site from pressure may be as important as reducing spinal movement. - In some circumstances, extrication of a patient using traditional spinal immobilization techniques may result in greater spinal movement or may dangerously delay extrication. - Patients with penetrating trauma DO NOT require spinal motion restriction.
+All patients who have suffered possible spinal trauma should be handled gently and spinal motion should be minimized. - Even with neurologic deficits caused by transection of the spinal cord, additional movement will not worsen an already catastrophic injury.
 Emphasis should be on airway and breathing management, treatment of shock, and rapid transport to a Level 1 or 2 trauma center. - Caution should be exercised in older patients (e.g., 65 years or older) and in very young patients (e.g., less than 3 years of age), as spinal assessment may be less sensitive in discerning spinal fractures in these populations.